c2m2/Neuro-VISOR/README.md

 * **Oculus Rift, Rift S, or Quest Head Mounted Display (HMD)** - This project is currently tested on the Oculus Rift S and the Oculus Quest.
 It was previously developed on the original Rift headset.
 This project was developed using the Oculus SDK and may or may not work using other HMDs.
 A list of Oculus-approved computers can be found [here](https://www.oculus.com/rift-s/oculus-ready-pcs/).

 * We do not have rigorously tested minimum computer specs.
-Our lab computer's hardware is listed below, but this program has been tested on several lower-end computers.
-With this hardware running this standalone build on the example cells included, the application performed "ideally": i.e. at around an average of 80 FPS.
-The Oculus has a hardware-side VSync of 80 FPS; this is the refresh rate of the Rift S HMD.
-This means that our performance of 80 FPS was "capped" at 80.
-It may be possible to replicate this performance using these same cells on lower-end computers, or using more complex neuron geometries on an identical computer.
-An FPS estimator can be seen at runtime on the lab model's TV screen.
+We have listed our hardware setup below for convenience.

 <table>
   <tr>